 The difference is that Ghost is entirely focused on blogging and keeping the clutter away.
 It provides a clean writing and browsing experience for bloggers and readers.

-Joomla allows you to do many of the things that WordPress can do, and then some more.
+Joomla allows you to do many of the things that WordPress can do and then some more.
 Like WordPress themes and plugins, Joomla comes with extensions and templates.
-It is already used by millions of users, small businesses, corporations, government and nonprofits all over the world.
+It is already used by millions of users, small businesses, corporations, governments, and nonprofits all over the world.

-Just like WordPress, Joomla has a community support system, extensive documentation, and it runs on most web hosting platforms.
+Just like WordPress, Joomla has a community support system with extensive documentation, and it runs on most web hosting platforms.

 Drupal is another very popular open-source CMS.
 Just like WordPress and Joomla, Drupal has a strong user base and developer community.
 It powers nearly 2.1% of all websites on the internet, including The White House, The Economist, State of Georgia, and many more.

 Drupal has modules and themes just like WordPress plugins and themes.
 It shares the same software requirements as WordPress and Joomla, so it can run on pretty much any web host that supports WordPress.

 Jekyll is a static site generator.
 It is written in Ruby and requires NodeJS.
 It is a lot different than WordPress.
 For starters, it is a static site generator which means it takes your text and generates static HTML pages for your site (no database).

 You can use free hosting provided by GitHub Pages with Jekyll.
-This means that if you are familiar with Markdown, SVN, Git, and command line, then you will be up and running in no-time.
+This means that if you are familiar with Markdown, SVN, Git, and the command line, then you will be up and running in no time.
 In other words, this is made for developers!

 Tumblr is a popular free blogging platform.
 Tumblr combines blogging with social and makes it quite fun.
 It has a strong user base despite the fact that it was acquired by Yahoo in 2013.

 Tumblr allows users to choose from free or premium themes.
 Users can also use custom domain names for their Tumblr blogs.
 Apart from your blog, you can also create pages.
 It is a completely hosted solution, so you don’t have to worry about installing or maintaining any software.